Momuli/SMENet/README.md

-# SMENet
+# SME-Net
-This is a pytorch implementation of SMENet
+This is a pytorch implementation of SM-ENet

 ## Requirements
 1. pytorch == 1.1.0